Homelessness & Housing Insecurity

 Substance Abuse and/or Mental Health Disorder

-Source: 2020 San Bernardino County Homeless County and Subpopulation Survey Final Report
+Source: 2022 San Bernardino County Homeless County and Subpopulation Survey Final Report

 RACE/ETHNICITY DETAIL

-MOST UNSHELTERED INDIVIDUALS IDENTIFY AS WHITE AND/OR NON-LATINO
+MOST USHELTERED INDIVIDUALS IDENTIFIED AS WHITE

-Percent of Unsheltered Individuals in San Bernardino by Race and Ethnicity, 2020
+Percent of Unsheltered Individuals in San Bernardino by Race and Ethnicity, 2022

 Note: Race data and ethnicity data were reported separately by the data source.

-Source: 2020 San Bernardino County Homeless County and Subpopulation Survey Final Report
+Source: 2022 San Bernardino County Homeless County and Subpopulation Survey Final Report

 1The federal law that governs the identification of homeless and housing insecure school-age students (McKinney-Vento) includes those who are living unsheltered as well as those housed in shelters, motels or hotels, or living doubled- or tripled-up due to economic hardship.
 Totals may not add to 100% due to rounding.
 2Rental assistance in the form of Housing Choice Vouchers, or a similar program, enables recipients to seek housing in the private market from landlords who will accept the vouchers.
 The voucher subsidizes the recipient’s rent.
 Rental assistance may also take the form of Section 8 project-based vouchers which provide vouchers for recipients to use in properties awarded a project-based voucher contract with the housing authority or public housing authority units that have been converted through the Rental Assistance Demonstration (RAD) program.
 Households may apply for any of these options and be on multiple waitlists.
 A total of 82,813 applications for tenant based, RAD, and non RAD voucher-based assistance were on the waitlist as of September 30, 2020.
 3This number includes 9,477 individuals with a leased-up voucher through the Housing Authority of the County of San Bernardino as of September 30, 2020, and 19 households with a leased-up voucher through Needles Housing Authority as of December 31, 2020.
 4Public housing can take the form of apartment complexes or houses that are owned by a Public Housing Authority and rented at an affordable rate to income-eligible recipients.
 Most public housing units in San Bernardino County have been converted to project-based voucher assistance through the HUD Rental Assistance Demonstration (RAD) program.
 5The point-in-time estimates of homelessness are based on the U.S. Department of Housing and Urban Development definition of homelessness, which only counts individuals living in homeless shelters or living unsheltered in a place not intended for human habitation.
 6Race data and ethnicity data were reported separately by the data source.